faustocv/terraform_with_docker_and_make/README.md

 # Terraform with Docker and GNU Make

-This is the source code of my post [Speeding up Terraform setup with Docker and GNU Make] (https://www.faustocv.org/containers/2019/03/01/docker-for-development.html).
+This is the source code of my post [Speeding up Terraform setup with Docker and GNU Make](https://www.faustocv.org/containers/2019/03/01/docker-for-development.html).

 This is an example of how to set up a Terraform environment using Docker and GNU Make.
 That means it will not be necessary to install the Terraform package in your localhost, but we will use Docker instead.